8nb45phcwd-coder/Mapa/MAP_SPEC.md

 ## 3. Geometry & Projection Pipeline
 - `loadDefaultWorld` and `loadTopoJSON` fetch datasets.
 - `decodeGeometryByRef` resolves polygon/multipolygon or polyline from TopoJSON/GeoJSON using `geometry_ref` (id or name).
-- `buildCountryAnchor` computes centroid, bbox, and bounding circle for a geometry.
+- `buildCountryAnchor` computes centroid, bbox, bounding circle, and a `primary_city_anchor` seeded from a capital-coordinate dataset (fallback to centroid when absent).
+Values are validated to remain within valid lat/lon ranges.
 - `projectGeometry` applies an arbitrary projection (`ProjectionFn` taking `[lon,lat]`) with optional caching via `ProjectedGeometryCache` keyed by geometry reference and projection name.
 A level-of-detail hook (`lod` + `lodGeometryRefs`) lets callers swap simplified/detailed geometries per projection pass.
 - `prepareRenderCountryShape` orchestrates decoding, anchoring, projection, and creation of `RenderCountryShape`, accepting override geometry references, cached anchors, and LOD selection.

 ## 4. Layout & Clustering
 - `applyConceptLayout` places a country at its slot center or inside a cluster envelope.
 Cluster envelopes carry layout type, member index/count, and radius for positioning.
+Conceptual positions stay inside `[0,1]×[0,1]` and are turned into pixels through `conceptToScreen(viewport)`; screen transforms are derived from the normalized target rather than treating concept coordinates as pixels.
 - Cluster helpers:
   - `buildClusterEnvelope` computes a center/radius from member slot coverage.
   - `buildClusterMemberEnvelopes` produces per-country envelopes for a cluster, embedding member indices to drive layouts.